matbor/mqtt2chrome/README.md

 mqtt2chrome
 ===========

+--
+Please NOTE this extension isn't maintained anymore, please use at own risk.
+--

 by @bordignon, and with help from @clawsicus

 You can do what you want with the code as long as you provide attribution back to me and don’t hold me liable!